 Best Keyboard Piano For Professional Players From Amazon

-- 🥇【Ideal First Digital Piano For Modern Living Space】The DDP-90 is a digital piano built for modern life.
+- 🥇【Ideal First Digital Piano For Modern Living Space】The DDP-90 is an 88 key weighted digital piano built for modern life.
 With a contemporary, compact design perfect for smaller apartments or home, it's perfect to start your piano learning journey.

 - 🥇 【Dynamic and Rich Sound】Equipped with quality sound samples from real acoustic grand pianos, testing and adjusting the details of timbre repeatedly, to make the sound expression more realistic and dynamic, help you develop a keen ability to distinguish sound.
 128 polyphony meet your fast trills playing, and metal triple-pedal system ensure the quality of your playing, bring more personal emotion to your playing.
 The triple pedal jack is under the keyboard (5-pin).

-- 🥇 【Multiple Device Connecting】Come with USB-MP3 playing(built-in amplifier); PC/Laptop/Tablet/Smartphone USB MIDI concecting (for music app using and music recording); External sound support (need to connect to external speakers); Headphone using(the headphone jack is at the bottom left of the piano).
+- 🥇 【Multiple Device Connecting】Come with USB-MP3 playing(built-in amplifier); PC/Laptop/Tablet/Smartphone USB MIDI concecting (for music app using and music recording); External sound support (need to connect to external speakers); Headphone using(the headphone jack is at the bottom left of the electric piano).
+Input AC: 100V-240V, Output DC: 12 3A, Adapter Transformer DC: 5.5mm x 2.2mm

 - Quality piano performance and onboard practice features in an affordable, space-saving instrument